Shipping Submarine Cable Spools (OOG Cargo)

 Breakbulk Shipment

-Breakbulk shipment, where spools are secured directly onto the vessel's deck, is generally the most cost-effective method for this type of cargo.
-Alternative methods may be considered depending on specific circumstances, but Breakbulk remains the most common approach.
+Breakbulk shipment, where the submarine cable spools are secured directly onto the vessel's deck, is generally the most cost-effective method for this type of cargo.
+While alternative methods may be considered depending on specific circumstances, breakbulk remains the most common and practical approach.

 Insurance